BenRGarcia/Vue-CLI---Scratchpad/README.md

 ## Process:

 ### 1) Create new GitHub repo
-From GitHub, "Create New Repository" -- don't create README yet, and don't clone
+From GitHub, "Create New Repository" -- don't create README yet, and don't clone either

 ### 2) Create new Vue.js project using the webpack template
 1) `$ vue init webpack <project-title>` and then follow prompts